There is a Difference featuring Charlie Robinson, CSMO TimberHP

 What is an example of a recent innovation in building products?

 TimberHP.
 At TimberHP we sell three different product formats, the loose fill, we sell the batt, which would go in a wall cavity, as does a loose fill.
-And very recently we just launched the TimberBoard product, which is a rigid board that goes on the exterior of the building enclosure to help provide thermal bridging.
+And very recently we just launched the TimberBoard product, which is a rigid board that goes on the exterior of the building enclosure to help minimize thermal bridging.
 The birth of rigid board insulation has been around for decades, but the advance of energy codes has made it become front and center.
 Everyone is starting to glom on and use this, both in single family, light commercial, like a multi-family building, or even commercial buildings.
 And specifically, my role has not been in inventing the product.
 I’m very much involved, and my team’s involved, in helping to bring back end user feedback on how the product is performing, because we can change the formulation.
 You can use different wood fiber ingredients, different species of trees, et cetera, to help improve its workability and usability.

-I’ve been doing is building on a commercial team of sales and marketing people to bring it to market.
+What I’ve been doing is building on a commercial team of sales and marketing people to bring it to market.
 And when we bring it to market, we think of, what are the real drivers of adoption?
 And the obvious one is education and awareness, so we want to find the most cost-effective way to help educate the builder community so that they know that we are available, and our product is a high-performing product.
 And of course, it’s a superpower, is that we are sustainable, recyclable, and we are carbon negative, which no insulation product in North America can say.

 Tell me a little bit more about the TimberBoard product itself.
 How is it produced?
 Does it meet the required fire code?
 Tell me a little bit more about the genesis of this innovation.